clarkeh627/academic-cv-site/content/authors/clarke-hardy/_index.md

 # Interests to show in About widget
 interests:
-  - Rare event searches
+  - Searches for new physics
-  - Applications of machine learning
+  - ML & data analysis
   - Detector & instrumentation R&D

 # Education to show in About widget